OpenOCD

 server startup uses this method to validate transport configuration.
 More...

-Transports are stored in a singly linked list.
+Transports are stored in a linked list.
 More...

 int(* override_target )(const char **targetname)